List of Falling in Reverse band members: History

 In April 2017, days after the fourth studio album Coming Home was released, the departure of drummer Ryan Seaman was rumored.
 This was confirmed a month later when former There for Tomorrow drummer Chris Kamrada appeared performing with the band.
 In March 2018, in the middle of a tour of the United States, lead guitarist Christian Thompson announced that he had suffered a shoulder injury.
 In April of that same year he announced his departure from the band for personal reasons and he was replaced by Tyler Burgess.

 On June 26, 2018, the band had released the single "Losing My Life" and their participation in the latest Vans Warped Tour.
 The band presented a new lineup consisting of guitarist Max Georgiev, bassist Tyler Burgess and drummer Brandon "Rage" Richter; bassist Zakk Sandler was now the keyboardist, percussionist and guitarist.
 In October 2018 before beginning the acoustic tour "The Roast of Ronnie Radke Tour", drummer Brandon Richter left the band without explanation.
 On April 8, 2019, the band released the single "Drugs", keyboardist Zakk Sandler is not shown in the music video, it was rumored that he had also left the band, this was confirmed later by Sandler, but announced that his departure was friendly.

 On October 13, 2019, the band performed at the Aftershock Festival with new drummer Johnny Mele.
 On April 22, 2020, vocalist Ronnie Radke announced on social media the death of rhythm guitarist Derek Jones; his cause of death was later revealed as subdural hematoma in Radke's book I Can Explain.
 Jones was the only member after Radke to be with the band from the beginning, leaving four studio albums recorded (The Drug in Me Is You, Fashionably Late, Just Like You and Coming Home).
 On October 18, 2020, former guitarist Christian Thompson announced his return to the band replacing Derek Jones.
 At the beginning of 2021, bassist Tyler Burgess and drummer Johnny Mele left the band.
 This was confirmed when Wes Horton III appeared as bassist and Luke Holland as drummer in the promotional video of the band's online concert.
 However, in mid-2022, bassist Wes Horton left the band without any explanation, marking the return of Tyler Burgess to the band.

+Following the release of Popular Monster (2024) Max Georgiev left the band and was replaced by Marc Okubo.
 In June 2025, Daniel “DL” Laskiewicz began playing bass with Falling in Reverse with no announcement of the status of Burgess.